 Other major sources of adverts in Nigeria outside the government and corporate sectors are congratulatory messages and obituaries; these are what some professionals terms elite advert, very common with the newspapers based in Lagos.
 The Nigerian elites are very desirable of placing advert in the major papers in the country for the purpose of congratulating each other which is seen as symbol of power and influence among the wealthy elite.
-Obituary of decease rich people or their relatives is another very important part of this advertisement market.
-Billions of Naira is being spent annually on this type of advertisement.
+Obituary of deceased rich people or their relatives is another very important part of this advertisement market.
+Billions of Naira are being spent annually on this type of advertisement.
 This segment of the advert market has some kind of relationship with the performance of the economy and the amount of money the elite make from the government revenues.
-For example, major politicians and public sector workers put hundred millions of naira adverts to congratulate major political office holders in the country, in order to get favors from them.
-Last year during the awards of national honor awards by the federal government in Abuja, almost a billion naira worth of advert was placed by individuals and corporations in the country, congratulating the awardees.
+For example, major politicians and public sector workers put hundred millions of Naira adverts to congratulate major political office holders in the country, in order to get favors from them.
+Last year during the awards of national honor by the federal government in Abuja, almost a billion Naira worth of advert was placed by individuals and corporations in the country, congratulating the awardees.
 All major dailies in the country laughed to the banks that day.
 Elite advert as it is called by some is not the type of advert that encourages creativity in the industry to me, as most of the adverts placed are base on recycle format and design.
 And to make matters worst, most of those that placed those adverts know little about advertisement to push for highly creative works like is found in the corporate sector.
-It is believed that the recession Nigerian economy entered in the 1980s was responsible for the newspapers in the country going into promoting the culture of elite advertisement that today provided the sector with billions of naira in adverts.
+It is believed that the recession Nigerian economy entered in the 1980s was responsible for the newspapers in the country going into promoting the culture of elite advertisement that today provided the sector with billions of Naira in adverts.
 Obituaries and congratulatory messages have remained a very important source of revenue for the newspaper industry in the country that is only rival by the public and corporate advert.

 The corporate advertising world of Nigeria is concentrated in Lagos, the major hub of economic activities in the country.
-Lagos alone account for some 55-60% of all types of advertising in the country making it the dominant location for sourcing and processing of advert.
+Lagos alone account for some 55-60% of all types of advertising in the country, making it the dominant location for sourcing and processing of advert.
 That explains why all the major advert agencies in the country are located there, as well as major newspapers and TV stations.
-According to some estimates, the total advert revenue in Nigeria increased more that four folds from 2001 to 2010, to about 98 billion Naira.
+According to some estimates, the total advert revenue in Nigeria increased more than four folds from 2001 to 2010, to about 98 billion Naira.
 Major contributors to this surge in advert are Telecommunication sector and banking industry, later on joined by food and beverages industry.
 As the economy grow at higher rate than it current rate of 7%, and the number of middle class increased, the total advert revenue will increase making the industry attractive for more foreign participation who are increasingly looking for more channels to put their investments.
 For example, the growth of middle class in China and South East Asia were responsible for the influx of Western advertising firms into those markets.
 Major global advertising firms such as WPP Group and Aegis Group of London have been looking around the emerging economies for suitable market to expand their business.
 Being the biggest advertising firm in the world in term of revenue, WPP has operations in about 107 countries and employed over 150,000 countries and still looking for more areas to expand.
 Some global advert firms that have operations in Nigeria include Saatchi and Saatchi, DDB, Lowe Hintas, STB McCann and Rosabel Leo Burnett.
 Some of the biggest corporate advertisers in Nigeria include such companies as MTN, Glo, FirstBank, Gtbank, Zenith, UBA, Etisalat, to mention just a few.
-As all kind of producers and service providers scramble to get share of the growing middle class income in Nigeria the size of the industry is bound to increase, all ready the industry is a billion dollar sector that employs thousands of people.
+But, as all kind of producers and service providers scramble to get share of the growing middle class income in Nigeria, the size of the industry is bound to increase.
+Already the industry is a billion Dollar market that employs thousands of people.
 Corporate advert remain the most creative and highly competitive segment of the advert market where major clients request for the best from any advert firm for it to win a contract.